Various Artists \ A Young Person's Guide to the Avant-Garde [LTMCD 2569]

 While not a composer in any conventional sense, Duchamp conceived two pieces of music.
 Both are titled Erratum Musical (or Musical Erratum), and both appear to have been written in 1913.
 The first was a short vocal piece, to be sung by Duchamp and his sisters, and composed par hasard.
 The second, sub-titled La Mariée mise à nu par ses célibataires, même, is a far more complex and open-ended work.
 In fact in his marginal notes Duchamp variously describes the piece as 'inachevable' (unachievable/impossible to finish), and the component sections 'interchangeable'.
 Furthermore the artist discouraged any attempt at virtuoso performance, suggesting instead that the piece might be played on a mechanical piano or organ, or some other type of novel instrument.
 In closing, Duchamp noted of his work, 'execution is rather pointless, in any event.'

 No definitive score exists.
-One of Duchamp's novel suggestions for performance constitutes an exercise in composition by pure chance, using a vase (or funnel) and a toy train set: "An apparatus for the automatic recording of fragmented musical periods.
+One of Duchamp's novel suggestions for performance amounts to an exercise in composition by pure chance, using a vase (or funnel) and a toy train set: "An apparatus for the automatic recording of fragmented musical periods.
 Vase containing the 89 notes (or more: 1/4 tone), numbers written on each ball.
 Opening A allows the balls to drop into a series of small wagons B, C, D, E, F etc. Wagons moving at variable speed, each one receiving one or more balls.
 When the vase is empty, the period of 89 notes (in so many) wagons is written and may be performed by the designated instrument."

 The version included here is performed by Mats Persson and Kristine Scholz using a modified piano, on which the ordinary action with a small electric motor with a rotary disc, which moves against the strings to produce the tones heard.
 In this respect the performance reflects something of the form of Duchamp's Precision Optics and spiral Rotoreliefs, created between 1920 and 1935.